ypradat/sigprofilerjulia/preprocessing/Readme.rst

 "SAMPLE": name of the sample.

 Otherwise the script will give an error.
 Using "chrX" or "X" is equivalent.

-Two possible reference genomes can be used to get the context, hg19 and hg38.
+Four possible reference genomes can be used out of the box to get the context, hg19, hg38, mm9 and mm10.
 This must be specified while executing the script.
+The first time the script is run it will automatically download the genome of reference, so it will take some minutes depending on your bandwidth.
+Additional genome references can be installed using the `bgreference package  <https://bitbucket.org/bgframework/bgreference/>`_ .

 The script it will internally check whether your reference alleles match the corresponding alleles in the reference genome.
-Be aware that only SNVs are considered INDELS and DBS will be removed (the generation of these matrices might be added in the future, meanwhile please check `The mutational footprints of cancer therapies  <https://bitbucket.org/bbglab/mutfootprints/src/master/>`_  where we implemented these features.
+Be aware that only SNVs are considered INDELS and DBS will be removed (the generation of these matrices might be added in the future, meanwhile please check `The mutational footprints of cancer therapies  <https://bitbucket.org/bbglab/mutfootprints/src/master/>`_  where we implemented these features in the formatting section.

 |